 To answer the question of what is the best spaniel training book?

-There are some great spaniel training resources available and I expect that one man’s meat may be another man’s poison when selecting favorites or making suggestions as to which one is best or better than another.
+There are some great spaniel training resources available and I expect that one man’s meat may be another man’s poison when selecting favourites or making suggestions as to which one is best or better than another.

-I’m basing my opinions on my own experiences and my years of working with and learning about spaniels and in this post I’ll tell you which are my favorite resources for spaniel training and aim to give you an idea as to what is the best spaniel training book. (in my opinion).
+I’m basing my opinions on my own experiences and my years of working with and learning about spaniels and in this post I’ll tell you which are my favourite resources for spaniel training and aim to give you an idea as to what is the best spaniel training book. (in my opinion).

 I’ll go into greater detail about my experiences of training and working spaniels in a future post, but, suffice to say I’ve lived with, trained and worked Cocker spaniels and English Springer spaniels since 1991.

 Over the years I’ve learned a lot ( and still have more to learn).
 During this time I’ve read a great deal, watched videos and been lucky enough to spend some time with some great dog trainers ( some well known and others less so, but all of them great spaniel people).

 As I sit here on a wet and cold day, with the fire lit, the dogs asleep at my feet, I have five of my favorite spaniel and dog training books beside me.

 This was the first gundog training book that I purchased back in 1991.
 I still own the copy that I bought and it’s been referred to many times for advice and guidance.
 It’s in surprisingly good shape after all these years and several house moves.